Mac mini is still the world’s most energy-efficient desktop computer.

 ENERGY STAR qualification.

 Mac mini meets the stringent low power requirements set by the EPA, giving it ENERGY STAR qualification.
-ENERGY STAR 5.2 sets significantly higher efficiency limits for power supplies and aggressive limits for the computer’s typical annual power consumption.
-Mac mini doesn't just meet the ENERGY STAR requirements, it meets them with an 87 percent margin.
+ENERGY STAR 6.0 sets significantly higher efficiency limits for power supplies and aggressive limits for the computer’s typical annual power consumption.
+Mac mini doesn’t just meet the ENERGY STAR requirements, it meets them with an 87 per cent margin.

 Eliminating Toxic Substances